Forceflow/trimesh2/README.md

  * **xf**: Create or compose transformations in .xf files

 ## Fork Details

-The original TriMesh2 project is quite Linux/GCC-oriented, and only has limited Win32 support (through MinGW compilation targets).
-The primary aim of this fork is to provide a stable MSVC and easy to build solution, for both x86 and x64 targets.

 Notable changes/additions to vanilla trimesh2
  * Fixes for MSVC 14.0 compilation